PauloGitHB/PyMoDAQ/README.md

 ### Run the tests

-You can run locally the test:
+You can run locally the tests:
 ```sh
 python -m pytest -sv tests
 ```